 The Pentagon papers: national security or the right to know.
 Susan Dudley Gold, 2004.
 A juvenile non-fiction book appropriate for teaching school children about the controversy.

 The Most Dangerous Man in America, a 2009 documentary on the leaking of the Pentagon Papers, by Rick Goldsmith and Judith Ehrlich premiered in New York in September 2009.
-The documentary received favorable reviews from The New York Times, The New Yorker, and many others and has now been nominated for an Academy Award for best documentary.
+The documentary received favorable reviews from The New Yorker, and many others and has now been nominated for an Academy Award for best documentary.

 The Pentagon Papers and What They Mean Today is a podcast of a 35th anniversary retrospective sponsored by the New York Times in which the paper looks back at the tradition of investigative journalism at the paper.
 Coming on the heels of the Times’ Pulitzer Prize for its NSA wiretapping story, this discussion has particular topicality.
 Allan Siegal one of the reporters assigned to the Pentagon Papers and now the Times’ standards editor, joins First Amendment Lawyer Floyd Abrams and NSA Wiretapping Reporter James Risen for the discussion.
 Moderated by Jill Abramson, managing editor of the New York Times.